carlosmiei/ast-transpiler/README.md

 console.log(transpiler.imports) // prints unified imports statements if any console.log(transpiler.exports) // prints unified export statements if any
 ```

+## ⚡ C# Notes
+### Helpers
+C# is very different from languages like Typescript, Python or PHP since it's statically typed and much more restricted than the others mentioned.
+Things like falsy values, empty default objects, dynamic properties, different type comparison, untyped arguments/return type, etc do not exist so I had to create a set of wrappers that will emulate these features in C#.
+So in order to make your code run you need to make all the methods available [here](https://github.com/carlosmiei/ast-transpiler/blob/c%23/helpers/c%23/helpers.cs) accessible from your code.

+### Number ambiguity
+Unfortunately Typescript/Javascript has only one type, `Number` which represents both integers and floating-point numbers.
+This is problematic because C# offers a variety of types (uint, int, Int64, double, float) to represent numeric values so it's very hard if not impossible to correctly transpile `Number`.
+For now we're converting it to `object` .

+### Json Objects
+Unlike Ts, Py, PHP, we don't have a direct way to represent a JSON object, so I try to represent it using either a `Dictionary<string, object>` or `List<object>`

+Warning: Under active development so can change at any time!

 ## ✅ Supported Features
 - Identation